Macron Victory Lifts Stocks

 Markets also caught an updraft from a spate of robust corporate earnings and a slightly better-than-expected April jobs report in the U.S. on Friday, which lifted the S&P 500 and Nasdaq Composite to records.

-Investors had largely factored in the decisive victory by the market -friendly Mr. Macron against his far-right rival Marine Le Pen, said Hideyuki Ishiguro, senior strategist at Daiwa Securities.
+Investors had largely factored in the decisive victory by the market-friendly Mr. Macron against his far-right rival Marine Le Pen.
 Mr. Macron took 64.6% of votes versus Ms. Le Pen's 35.4%.

+"The assumption leading up to the vote was that Emmanuel Macron would win, and so the result is not a big surprise," said Raman Srivastava, deputy global chief investment officer at Standish Mellon Asset Management.

 Continue Reading Below